nate-perry/Team6/Projects/P1/READMETeam.md

 Test: To test this created a map and checked if it could move after being spawned in to the center of the empty map.
 It returns true if it was able to move and false if not.

+Function consume(): This function will remove/consume a cookie component if it is at the same location as pacman.
+It returns the cookie component if it was successfully consumed and null otherwise.

+Test: To test this we created a map which had pacman and a cookie at the same location.
+The test will assert that the cookie component was returned.

 ## Ghost

 Function: get_valid_moves(): This function returns an array list with the valid coordinates that a given pacman can move.
 We decided to move a ghost if the spaces available aren't walls.
 If a space includes a wall it is not included in the list of available coordinates.